 You have the ability to enact positive legal changes that not only benefit your situation but also helps others going through similar hardships or avoid these hardships altogether.
 If you are concerned about your ability to afford nursing home attorneys, ask us about a contingency fee agreement.

 By working on a contingency fees basis, there are no upfront costs for legal representation.
 You only pay attorney fees if we are successful in gaining compensation on your behalf.
 If we are not successful, you pay no legal fees.
 This means there are absolutely no financial risks to seeking the justice you and your loved one deserves.
-Get answers to your legal questions about nursing home abuse by calling our Washington, D.C., Virginia or Maryland law office near you today.
+Get answers to your legal questions about nursing home abuse by contacting us at our Washington, D.C., Virginia or Maryland law office near you today.
 Our proven Washington DC Personal Injury Attorneys are here to help you.